Namma Metro: In popular culture

 Several films and commercials have been shot on the Namma Metro premises.
 The BMRCL charges ₹50000 for shooting inside a metro station, and ₹40000 for shoots inside a metro train during peak hours between 6 am to 10 pm.
 During non-peak hours, from 10 pm to 4 am, the agency charges ₹50000 for shoots inside metro stations and ₹20000 inside a train.
 The film producers must also make a security deposit of ₹5 lakh, as insurance for the metro property.
 Film shoots are permitted during three slots – 6 to 8 am, 12 pm to 2 pm, and 9 to 11 pm.
 Kannada films can avail lower rates.

 The first film to shoot on Namma Metro was the Kannada blockbuster Ugramm in 2013.
 Later many other Kannada movies, including the 2015 film Rana Vikrama starring Puneeth Rajkumar and Adah Sharma, were shot using Namma Metro's facilities.

 The 2012 Malayalam film 22 Female Kottayam, starring Fahadh Faasil and Rima Kallingal, has a song sequence shot in the Namma Metro coach.

+In 2017, Kannada flim "Bharjari" starring Dhruva Sarja and Rachita Ram, the introduction scene of Rachita Ram was shot in July 2016 at Mahatma Gandhi Road Metro Station.

 In December 2016, the Tamil film Imaikkaa Nodigal, starring Nayanthara, became the first film to shoot scenes inside the tunnel stretch of the Purple Line.
 According to BMRC officials, prior to this film, one Kannada film, one Telugu film and several commercials had been shot on the Namma Metro premises.

 In February 2017, a mobile game based on Namma Metro was released.
 It is called Bangalore Metro Simulator 2017, and allows users to drive on both the Purple Line and Green Line.